Analytic Model for Off-Axis GRB Afterglow Images -- Geometry Measurement and Implications for Measuring $H_0$: Introduction

 \cite{Nakar2021} conclude that the light curve alone can only be used to measure $\theta_{obs}/\theta_c$ and additional information is needed in order to measure each of these angles separately.
 Observing the motion of the afterglow image on the plane of the sky provides such information. \cite{Mooley2018} demonstrated with the GRB afterglow of GW170817 that two VLBI radio images of the afterglow measured at around the time of the peak of the light curve can be used to measure $\theta_{obs}-\theta_c$ and break the degeneracy.
-They modeled the image centroid motion as that of a point source moving at a constant velocity, and used a small sample of simulations to verify their result.
-While this was a significant improvement over using only the light curve, the point-source model can only provide a rough estimate, as it does not account for the centroid motion due to the afterglow image evolution, and does not address the systematic errors due to the unknown jet angular structure. \cite{Mooley2022} presented an additional astrometric measurement of the optical kilonova using the Hubble Space Telescope, which provides the location of the jet origin.
+They used a limited number of hydrodynamic simulations to obtain a simultaneous fit to the light curve and the centroid motion, thereby constraining $\theta_{obs}$ and $\theta_c$ separately.
+This method was supported by using an approximate analytic model of the image centroid motion alongside the light curve to constrain the angles.
+Later, \cite{Ghirlanda2019} obtained a measurement of the centroid location at a third epoch near the peak.
+They derived constraints on $\theta_{obs}$ and $\theta_c$ based on a simultaneous fit for the light curve and centroid motion to semi-analytical models of non-spreading jets.
+Finally, \cite{Mooley2022} presented an additional astrometric measurement of the optical kilonova using the Hubble Space Telescope, which provides the location of the jet origin.
 Using this observation along with the radio image observations from \cite{Mooley2018} and \cite{Ghirlanda2019}, they measure $\theta_{obs}$ and $\theta_c$ by fitting the light curve and centroid-motion simultaneously to a set of approximated hydrodynamical simulations.
-While this approach provides a more accurate measurement than a point-source model, it does not provide an understanding of the systematic errors due to the unknown jet structure.
+All these studies presented a significant improvement over previous works using only the afterglow light curve.
+However, the approximations they used limit the accuracy of the results, and more importantly, they do not account for the uncertainty that arises from the unknown jet angular structure.

 The first goal of this work is to provide numerically calibrated analytic formulae that can be used to measure $\theta_{obs}$ and $\theta_c$ independently of the jet structure based on any combination of two of the following observations: the light curve peak width, a measurement of the afterglow image centroid motion, and the afterglow image width (length in the direction perpendicular to the centroid motion).
 These formulae can be useful in design and analysis of future observations.
 The second goal is to place an upper limit on the systematic errors that the unknown jet structure introduces to the measurements of $\theta_{obs}$ and $\theta_c$.
 In this regard we focus on the use of the light curve and centroid motion, since it is unlikely the width of the image will be measured to a better accuracy than the centroid motion.
 We do this by simulating the images and light curves of jets with a large range of different structures, and then comparing the actual values of $\theta_{obs}$ and $\theta_c$ in the simulations, to the values of $\theta_{obs}$ and $\theta_c$ found by applying the structure-independent analytic formulae to the simulated data.
 The last goal of this paper is to characterize the shape of the image (its width, depth and general shape).
 This can increase the sensitivity of VLBI measurements, which currently usually fit the data to an image with some generic shape such as a 2D Gaussian.